smaffulli/blog/_posts/2021-06-10-lens-kubecost-extension.md

 ![Find Kubecost from the Lens Apps directory](/assets/images/2021-06-10-lens-kubecost/image3.png "Install Kubecost from the Lens Apps directory")

-Create a namespace called “kubecost” and install Kubecost cost-analyzer in it
+Create a namespace called “kubecost” and install Kubecost cost-analyzer in it.

 ![Install Kubecost in the kubecost namespace](/assets/images/2021-06-10-lens-kubecost/image5.png "Install Kubecost in the kubecost namespace")

-Once Kubecost is installed, you can add the Kubecost extension
+Once Kubecost is installed, you can add the Kubecost extension:

 *   Download the [latest tar.gz file release from GitHub](https://github.com/kubecost/kubecost-lens-extension/releases).
 Alternatively, just copy the download URL of the release artifact.
 *   Open the Lens application and select Lens menu, and then click Extensions item, or press Shift + Command + E to open the Manage Lens Extensions page.